Why Longwood Gardens at Christmas is Pure Magic

-Gorgeous year-round, Longwood Gardens in Kennett Square transforms into a truly magical place at Christmas.
+Gorgeous year-round, Longwood Gardens in Kennett Square transforms into a truly magical place at the holidays.
 From just before Thanksgiving to just after New Year’s, the grounds are decked out in over 550,000 lights that glow, dance, shimmer, and even move in time to music.
-Christmas trees, light orbs, and remarkable seasonal creations decorate the indoor and outdoor spaces in the grand spectacle that is A Longwood Christmas.
+Trees, light orbs, and remarkable seasonal creations decorate the indoor and outdoor spaces in the grand spectacle that is A Longwood Christmas.

-For over 60 years, Longwood has pulled out all the stops for the holidays, and, yet, it seems to get brighter and more creative every year.
-From the Garden Railway landscape to the decorations made from plants to the unique uses of water and reflections, every winter brings something new and fantastic.
-This year, the event runs from November 17, 2023 through January 7, 2024.
+For over 60 years, Longwood has pulled out all the stops for the holidays, and it gets brighter and more creative every year.
+We visit every season to see the new plant sculptures and the outstanding water features.
+This year, the event shows off the results of a newly unveiled $250 million renovation project.
+The festivities run from November 22, 2024 through January 12, 2025 (last entry is 9:30pm nightly).
 Here’s a look at why visiting Longwood Gardens at Christmas is a must.

 The historic house is decorated for the holidays